Cities near Pompeii

 Pompeii's train stations

 First we have the Pompei Scavi-Villa dei Misteri station (Circumvesuviana line), that sits directly across from the main entrance to the ruins at Porta Marina.
 This is the station most tourists need.
 On the other side, the Pompei station (Trenitalia) is in the modern town center, a 10-15 minute walk from the Amphitheater entrance.
-The Pompei Santuario station serves the area near the Amphitheater entrance.
-Using the wrong station is a frequent source of confusion and wasted time.
+The Pompei Santuario station is another alternative, but it is not the most practical for visiting the ruins, as it is further away from the main entrances.

-Circumvesuviana is the regional train connecting Naples-Herculaneum-Pompeii-Sorrento with service every 30 minutes from approximately 5:40 AM to 11:00 PM.
+Circumvesuviana is the regional train connecting Naples-Herculaneum-Pompeii-Sorrento with service every 20-30 minutes from approximately 5:40 AM to 11:00 PM.
 These are basic commuter trains without air conditioning in older cars, no reserved seating, and frequently very crowded during rush hours (7-9 AM, 5-7 PM).
 The ticket from Naples to Pompeii costs €3.30 and the journey takes 30-40 minutes.
 From Sorrento to Pompeii costs €2.60 and takes 30 minutes.
-Tickets can only be purchased at ticket offices or newsstands (cash only, no credit cards), and must be bought before passing through the barriers.
-The “Tap&Go” contactless payment system is available at some stations.
+Tickets can be bought at ticket offices, kiosks, or automatic machines that accept card and contactless payment, before passing the barriers.

 Getting to Naples